mphe/GDNative-Ropesim/README.md

 * `RopeCollisionShapeGenerator`: Can be used e.g. in an `Area2D` to detect collisions with the target rope.
 * `RopeInteraction`: Handles mutual interaction of a target node with a rope.
 Useful for rope grabbing or pulling mechanics where an object should be able to affect the rope and vice-versa.

-When one of these nodes is selected, a "Ropesim" menu appears in the editor toolbar that can be used to toggle live preview in the editor on and off.

-All rope related tools, automatically pause themselves when their target rope is paused to save performance.
+**NOTE:** All rope related tools automatically pause themselves when their target rope is paused to reduce computation costs and improve performance.

 Use the in-engine help to view the full documentation for each node.

+### Editor Menu
+When one of the above nodes is selected, a "*Ropesim*" menu appears in the editor toolbar with the following options:
+* `Preview in Editor`: Toggle live preview in the editor on or off.
+* `Reset Rope`: Reset the selected rope to its resting position.

+### Examples
-The project also includes various example scenes that demonstrate the features of this plugin.
+The project includes various example scenes that demonstrate the features of this plugin.
 See also the [showcase video](#showcase) for a basic usage example.

-# Showcase
+## Showcase

 A quick overview of how to use each node.